PostgREST/postgrest/tutorials/tut1.rst

 Step 4.
 Add Expiration
 ----------------------

 Currently our authentication token is valid for all eternity.
-As long as the server continues using the same password to verify the JWT signature it will honor this token and use the :code:`todo_user` role to perform requests including it.
+The server, as long as it continues using the same JWT password, will honor the token.

 It's better policy to include an expiration timestamp for tokens using the :code:`exp` claim.
 This is one of two JWT claims that PostgREST treats specially.